syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/intranet-solutions/2013-8-20-user-profiles.md

 ---
 layout: sub-page
-title: Valueful User Profiles
+title: User Profiles
 name: user-profiles
 category: intranet-solutions
 tagline: User profiles
 image: pi-profile.jpg
 ---

-Human resources are a wonderful and valueful asset.
-Organisations that support employees to give better access to their skills and channels are helping to develop faster and reach better results in shorter time.
-This leaves employees with free time to improve further.
+Get to know the people you work with.
+See what they're working on, what skills and interests they have and reach out to them.
+You can follow, endorse and make other contacts directly from a *User Profile*.